Here’s the story of how Real Life E began…

 The surprising thing I discovered is that people actually respected me MORE.
 Not only did I have better relationships with my friends and family and a whole lot less guilt, but also my business did better.
 (Go figure?)

 How was it that I was continuing to build a successful business where I could support myself, have time and money to travel, and not be “crazy busy” all the time?

-My approach to life and work mystified people—especially others with flexible schedules who thought that a total lack of balance was something that they HAD to settle for in life.
-Or that being perpetually sleep-deprived was a natural rite of passage to success.
+My approach to life and work mystified people—especially others with flexible schedules who thought that a total lack of balance was something that they had to settle for in life or those who thought that being perpetually sleep-deprived was a natural rite of passage to success.